devjiwonchoi/geeknote/why-should-i-live.md

-Thoughts on men's life.
+# Why should I live?

-Why am I living?
-Purpose of my life?
+Why do I live?
+What's the purpose of my life?
+This is my perspective of "why I should live".

-Most people would agree that it is the nature of those "living beings" to pass their genes to the next, to sustain the form of "life".
+## TL;DR

+Just don't read this further.

+## Life

-The form "life" could be in various shape, as diverse as the number of species in the world.
+The form of `life` could be various, as diverse as the number of species worldwide.

+The `life` strives to sustain its existence and has distributed its form into many species like [k8](https://kubernetes.io/docs/concepts/overview) to be fail-safe from service termination.

-Us human are one of them, a single species, distributed responsibility of "secure" and "reproduce" to men and women respectively.
+We, humans, are one of them, only a [single part of them](https://kubernetes.io/docs/concepts/workloads/pods) as a species.

+Thus, our task, our origin, and our purpose are also to sustain the form of `life`.

+### Sustaining Myself

+All software has its [EOL](https://en.wikipedia.org/wiki/End-of-life_product).
+All products get replaced.
+All human dies.

+Why create them in the first place?
+Because they are meant to provide value.

+Value to whom?
+It may vary, but for us, our end-user is `life`.

+If I die, it won't affect much life from a global scope,

 Therefore as a man, a male, we are **responsible** of securing the action of "passing down the gene" which is simply protecting our children.